dell/csm-docs/content/v1/csidriver/upgradation/drivers/operator.md

 weight: 1
 Description: Upgrade Dell CSI Operator
 ---

+{{% pageinfo color="primary" %}}
+The Dell CSI Operator is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.
+{{% /pageinfo %}}

 To upgrade Dell CSI Operator, perform the following steps.
 Dell CSI Operator can be upgraded based on the supported platforms in one of the 2 ways:
 1. Using script (for non-OLM based installation)